mkoush1/eduSoft-112/README.md

 - GET /api/supervisors/dashboard - Get supervisor dashboard data
 - POST /api/supervisors/create-course - Create new course

-## Authentication

-The application uses a simple JWT-based authentication system.
-For demo purposes, the backend includes mock users with plaintext passwords:

-- User credentials: `user@example.com` / `password`
-- Supervisor credentials: `supervisor@example.com` / `password`

-### Recent Fixes

-We recently addressed authentication issues in the deployed application:

-1. Fixed JSON body parsing in the backend
-2. Simplified password verification for demo purposes
-3. Added detailed logging for troubleshooting
-4. Ensured proper CORS configuration for cross-origin requests

-For production use, this authentication system should be replaced with a more secure implementation using properly hashed passwords and a database.

 ## Contributing

 1. Fork the repository